marxin/texi2rst-generated/sphinx/gccint/target-macros/miscellaneous-parameters.rst

    :samp:`{bit_code}` is ``AND`` or ``IOR``, which is the op on the compares.

 .. hook-end

+.. function:: rtx TARGET_GEN_MEMSET_SCRATCH_RTX (machine_mode mode)

+  This hook should return an rtx for a scratch register in :samp:`{mode}` to be used when expanding memset calls.
+The backend can use a hard scratch register to avoid stack realignment when expanding memset.
+The default is ``gen_reg_rtx``.

 .. function:: unsigned TARGET_LOOP_UNROLL_ADJUST (unsigned nunroll, class loop *loop)